chromium/chromium/docs/updater/functional_spec.md

 * Policy dictionary defined in
  [External constants](#external-constants-overrides)(testing overrides)
 * Group Policy
-* Device Management policy
+* Device Management policy (cloud policy)
 * Policy from default value provider
->**_NOTE:_** If the global policy `CloudPolicyOverridesPlatformPolicy` is set to a non-zero DWORD value, then the search order of `Group policy` and `Device Management policy` is reversed.
+>**_NOTE:_** If the global policy `CloudPolicyOverridesPlatformPolicy` is set to a non-zero DWORD value, then the search order of `Group Policy` and `Device Management policy` is reversed.

 ##### macOS
 * Policy dictionary defined in
  [External constants](#external-constants-overrides)(testing overrides)
-* Device management policy
+* Device management policy (cloud policy)
 * Policy from Managed Preferences
 * Policy from default value provider